Black Friday deals

 1. Research the products you want beforehand

 It's no use grabbing a bargain if the product's no good.
 Sales season often sees shoppers battling over items we wouldn't recommend at all.
-In 2016, nearly one in five (18%) Black Friday shoppers didn't read any reviews of the products they bought beforehand.
+In 2016, nearly one in five (18% of) Black Friday shoppers didn't read any reviews of the products they bought beforehand.

 - Check out our lists of the top TVs, laptops and other tech products and best coffee machines, vacuums and other home products to look out for on Black Friday, as well as the products to avoid.